-Area: Iowa, Nebraska, Wisconsin, southern Minnesota, and Transfer Students
+Area: Alabama, Arizona, Arkansas, Louisiana, Mississippi, Nevada, Oklahoma, Texas, southern Minnesota, and Transfer Students

 Originally from Houston, Gladys decided to trade the hot Texas sun for an all-season and all-inclusive Northfield, MN.
 She graduated from Carleton College with the Class of 2019.
 She majored in sociology and anthropology and minored in women's and gender studies.

 At Carleton, Gladys was involved both on campus and in the greater Northfield community.
 She was a part of the TRIO program at Carleton and enjoyed connecting with both students and staff.
 She was involved in a local church and co-founded an on-campus college ministry group to provide a space for students to share their faith in a welcoming and supportive environment.
 She loved spending time running and taking long walks in the arboretum and felt like a winner when she convinced her friends to come along.

 A transformative experience for Gladys took place her sophomore winter.
 After only taking STEM courses for a year and a half but she jumped into something different...anthropology!
 She discovered her passion for the social sciences and never looked back!
 She was grateful to have the opportunity to explore a lot of courses and remain on track to graduate in four years.
 It was the moment where she fell in love with the liberal arts (and is why she also loves her new home on the hill at St. Olaf!).